frankheat/offsecnotes/content/network/information gathering/index.md

 ```

 {{< hint style=notes >}}
-**Note**: AXFR offers no authentication, so any client can ask a DNS server for a copy of the entire zone.
+AXFR offers no authentication, so any client can ask a DNS server for a copy of the entire zone.
 {{< /hint >}}

 **Automatic**